from training.npr.org: https://training.npr.org/sources/saif-shahin/

-Saif Shahin is an assistant professor in the School of Communication at American University in Washington, D.C.
+Saif Shahin is an assistant professor of digital culture at Tilburg University in the Netherlands.
 An expert in critical data studies and digital culture, Shahin researches technology policy; the implications of disinformation online; media coverage of global politics; diversity and inclusion efforts in digital spaces; and online social movements.

 Shahin’s recent published work focuses on how digital media users use nationalism to justify bigotry and the far right’s presence on social media.
-He conducts ongoing research on the online Black Lives Matter movement’s impact on global struggles for social justice.
+He has researched the online Black Lives Matter movement’s impact on global struggles for social justice.
 His research methods include machine learning, social network analysis and sentiment analysis, the process of detecting opinion in text on social networks and elsewhere online.

 Courtesy of Saif Shahin